-However, the welding helmet and its lenses for filtering out the brilliant light and UV rays created by the welding arc is the most important piece of equipment a welder uses.
-The modern welding helmet has many advantages over the helmets used just 25 years ago.
+However, the welding helmet and its lenses for filtering out the brilliant light and UV rays created by the welding arc is the most important equipment a welder uses.
+The modern welding helmet has many advantages over those used just 25 years ago.

 Modern helmets have features that allow the beginner to weld with much-improved accuracy and enjoyment.
-Since space-age electronics and larger viewing areas have been introduced, most of us have no going back.
+Since space-age electronics and larger viewing areas have been introduced, most have no going back.

 For those of you looking for quick information, here are my top three welding helmets for beginners.